Yvand/Hugo-EntraCP/content/overview/introduction.md

 ### EntraCP

-This is the [latest version]({{< relref "/blog/announcing-entracp" >}}) that should be used on all the supported versions of SharePoint Server: SharePoint Subscription, SharePoint 2019 and SharePoint 2016.
+This is the [new version]({{< relref "/blog/announcing-entracp" >}}) that should be used on all the supported versions of SharePoint Server: SharePoint Subscription, SharePoint 2019 and SharePoint 2016.
 [Go to documentation]({{< relref "/docs/overview" >}}).

 ### AzureCP